j-richey/ounce-of-rust-design-doc/source/design/public-api.rst

 iter()
     Gets an iterator that iterates over all the squares in the board.

-free_squares()
-    Gets an iterator that iterates the squares in the board that do not have an owner.

-victory_sets()
-    Gets an iterator that iterates over all the sets of squares that, if all owned by a player, would make the player victorious.
-E.g. this gets all the rows, columns, and both diagonals as slices.

 The board structure also implements the Display trait.
 This provides a formatted output of the board and is suitable for use in simple console applications or